Markus2409/MSc_Bioinformatics_HMM_KunitzDomain/README.md

 This repository contains the implementation of a computational pipeline for building a Profile Hidden Markov Model (HMM) targeting the Kunitz-type protease inhibitor domain (Pfam ID: PF00014).
 The Kunitz domain is a small protein domain found in a variety of protease inhibitors across multiple species.
 Detecting and classifying these domains is crucial for understanding protease regulation in biological systems.
 Using a structure-based multiple alignment of representative Kunitz domain proteins, an HMM model is built and calibrated.
 The model is then evaluated on both positive (true Kunitz) and negative (non-Kunitz) protein sequences to assess its detection performance.
-This project was developed as part of a Laboratory of Bioinformatics 1 assignment for the MSc in Bioinformatics, with the goal of integrating structural bioinformatics, sequence analysis, and statistical evaluation of predictive models.
+This project was developed as part of a Laboratory of Bioinformatics 1 assignment during my MSc in [Bioinformatics (at University of Bologna)](https://corsi.unibo.it/2cycle/Bioinformatics), with the goal of integrating structural bioinformatics, sequence analysis, and statistical evaluation of predictive models.

 ## Required Packages